 What Is Top-Down Investing?

-In this article, we’ll take a look at how top-down investing works and how international investors can apply the principles when finding opportunities for their own portfolios.
+Take a look at how top-down investing works and how international investors can apply the principles when finding opportunities for their portfolios.

-- Geopolitical Risks – International investors must determine if a country’s economy is being put at risk either by its own political situation or by other countries in the region that may be unstable, leading to economic or physical conflicts.
-For example, Russia's annexation of Crimea in 2014 increased the risk of investing in Eastern Europe.
+- Geopolitical risk: International investors must determine if a country’s economy is being put at risk either by its own political situation or by other countries in the region that may be unstable, leading to economic or physical conflicts.
+For example, Russia's annexation of Crimea in 2014 destabilized the region, increasing the risk of investing in Eastern Europe.

-- Asset Valuations – International investors must also consider asset valuations in the context of an economy’s growth.
-While a fast-growing economy may breed fast-growing companies, the market may be asking too much for the securities.
-Chinese property stocks, for example, became overvalued in 2016 as prices soared.
+- Asset valuations: International investors must also consider asset valuations in the context of an economy’s growth.
+While a fast-growing economy may breed fast-growing companies, overvaluation of those securities will have an effect on their profit potential.

 In addition to these concerns, investors should consider the effects of a country’s currency on their investment.
 A foreign stock may seem like it’s posting strong growth rates in local currency terms, but those growth rates may disappear when accounting for the depreciation in the local currency relative to the U.S. dollar.
 This depreciation would be realized when the investor converted the profits into U.S. dollars at the end of the investment cycle.